legopitstop/docs.lpsmods.dev/docs/spawner-craft/hostile.md

 ---
-title: Hostile | Spawner Craft
+title: Hostile Recipes | Spawner Craft Mod Wiki
 description: This mod adds new recipes that make all of the spawn eggs craftable.
 Use the eggs to customize your mob spawner!
 ---

-# Hostile
+# Hostile Recipes

 ## Breeze Spawn Egg